 What is a GST refund?

 When taxpayers pay excess GST (Goods and Service Tax) in certain cases and the tax paid is more than the GST liability, the taxpayers can claim their GST refund via a streamlined GST process.
-The government has created a standardised GST Refund process which is online.
-There are time-limits set for the process, let us check it in detail.
+The government has created a standardized Online GST Refund process in 2019 There are time-limits set for the process, let us check it in detail.

 Scenarios when the taxpayers claim their GST Refund?

 - Exports (including deemed exports) under claim of rebate or cumulative balance of ITC